Yi-ChunHung/TG3.1_mini-workshop_Apr.29/README.md

 # 📂 [BandPlot](./BandPlot)

-The folder contains codes that calculate and plot the band structure and partial charge distribution along a given k-path.
+The folder contains codes that calculate and plot the band structure and partial charge distributions along a given k-path.

 # 🧰 [ftn58ToolBox](./ftn58ToolBox)